lupyuen/pinephone-nuttx/README.md

 ```

 Note that `gic-version=2`, instead of the usual GIC Version 3 for NuttX Arm64.

+Also we simulated 4 Cores of Arm Cortex-A53 (similar to PinePhone): `-smp 4`

 QEMU boots OK with PinePhone's GIC Version 2...